cjrobbertse-ob/readme-poc/docs/AIS/cbpii-card-based-payment-instrument-issuers.md

 ## How CBPIIs Work

 CBPIIs enable customers to use payment instruments that are connected to their existing bank accounts without requiring separate account opening.
-When a customer initiates a payment using a CBPII-issued instrument:
+The process is streamlined for better user experience:

 1. **Transaction Initiation**: Customer uses the virtual card or e-wallet to make a payment
 2. **Funds Confirmation**: CBPII requests confirmation of available funds from the account provider